We're Time to Change, a growing movement of people changing how we all think and act about mental health.

 Our voice is stronger and louder thanks to funding by the Department of Health, Comic Relief and the Big Lottery Fund.
 Our campaign is run by charities Mind and Rethink Mental Illness, and thousands more organisations have joined us to make change happen.

-Since Time to Change began in 2007, 3.4 million adults in England have improved attitudes towards mental health problems – that’s an improvement of 8.3% between 2008 and 2014.
+Since Time to Change began in 2007, around 4.1 million adults in England have improved attitudes towards mental health problems – that’s an improvement of 9.6% between 2008 and 2016.
 And more people than ever are able to be open about their mental health problems.
 Find out more about the impact we’re making.

 But we’ve still got a long way to go – too many people with mental health problems are still made to feel isolated, ashamed and worthless.